itsvyle/gh-previews/README.md

 You will of course need yarn, node, and a discord bot created with the token obtained

+You can also use the dockerfile to build and run the bot in a container; just mount an `--env-file` with the same content as the `.env` file, or pass the environment variables directly.

 When adding the bot to your server, make sure to give it the following permissions:

 -   Send Messages